matti-christmann/b-spline-surface-fit/README.md

 # b-spline-surface-fit
 Application for the fitting of B-spline surfaces to point clouds.
 This Python project is the output of my masters thesis and work done as a reasearch assistant in the Marine and Arctic Technology research team.
 The motivation was to provide an easy and accesible programm to characterize distortion shapes of welded thin-deck ship panels to enable further investigations on their strength capabilities.
-The thesis can be accessed here:
+The thesis can be accessed [here](https://libguides.aalto.fi/c.php?g=653791&p=5137711).

 ## Table of Contents